cofad/pokedex/README.md

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize the first letter
+- include a space between the after the ":"
 - no dot (.) at the end

 #### Body